novafacing/LowLevelCode-Reference/Codes/assembly/x86/platform.md

-# Low-Level Code Reference
+# Low-Level Reference Code

 x86 Platform Specific Information

 ## Data Size

-Istilah yang digunakan untuk merujuk ukuran data yang dapat dioperasikan oleh processor dalam setiap cycle.
+The term used to refer to the size of data that the processor can operate in each cycle.

-Secara umum, terdapat beberapa istilah di x86 untuk menyebut potongan data.
+In general, there are several terms in x86 to describe chunks of data.

 - Byte: 8-bit
 - Word: 2-byte, 16-bit